Los Angeles Chinese massacre of 1871: Calle de los Negros

-The torture of Sing Yu
+Sing Yu's abduction, torture, and legal battles

 On October 14, 1870, a Chinese prostitute named Sing Yu was abducted from Los Angeles.
 Her owner, Sing Lee, of the See Yup company, posted a reward of $100 for her return.
 (This was the second time Sing Lee offered a reward for Sing Yu.
 She had been abducted previously on August 25, and recovered the same day.)
 Both the City Marshal, William C. Warren, and Constable Joseph G. Dye ascertained Sing Yu had been taken to San Buenaventura.
 Marshal Warren pursued Sing Yu to San Buenaventura.
 However, before Warren arrived, the Marshal of San Buenaventura arrested Sing Yu on information telegraphed by Officer Dye.
 Marshal Warren took possession of Sing Yu in Ventura, and returned her to Los Angeles on the morning of October 31.
 Warren and Dye both claimed to be entitled to the reward for Sing Yu.
 That afternoon, both Warren and Dye attended a hearing in Justice Trafford's Court.
 Following the hearing, Dye confronted Warren in the street and accused him of stealing the reward.
 Warren, anticipating a conflict, had a Derringer concealed behind his back, in his left hand.
 While arguing with Dye, Warren threw forward his left hand and fired his pistol at Dye's head.
 Warren's shot was ineffective, and both men then drew revolvers and started firing at one another.
 Warren was shot in the groin, and died the following day.

 During this period, the See Yup Company divided into three; Hong Chow Company, headed by Yo Hing, the Nin Yung Company, headed by Sam Yuen, and the Hop Wo Company.